Sharecropping: United States

-Around this time, sharecroppers began to form unions protesting against poor treatment, beginning in Tallapoosa County, Alabama in 1931, and Arkansas in 1934.
+Around this time, sharecroppers began to form unions protesting against poor treatment, beginning in Tallapoosa County, Alabama in 1931 and Arkansas in 1934.
 Membership in the Southern Tenant Farmers Union included both blacks and poor whites, who used meetings, protests, and labor strikes to push for better treatment.
 The success of these actions frightened and enraged landlords, who responded with aggressive tactics.
 Landless farmers who fought the sharecropping system were socially denounced, harassed by legal and illegal means, and physically attacked by officials, landlords' agents, or in extreme cases, angry mobs.
 Sharecroppers' strikes in Arkansas and the Missouri Bootheel, the 1939 Missouri Sharecroppers' Strike, were documented in the newsreel Oh Freedom After While.
-The plight of a sharecropper was addressed in the song Sharecropper's Blues recorded by Charlie Barnet and His Orchestra in 1944.The sharecropping system in the U.S. increased during the Great Depression with the creation of tenant farmers following the failure of many small farms throughout the Dustbowl.
+The plight of a sharecropper was addressed in the song Sharecropper's Blues, recorded by Charlie Barnet and His Orchestra in 1944.The sharecropping system in the U.S. increased during the Great Depression with the creation of tenant farmers following the failure of many small farms throughout the Dustbowl.
 Traditional sharecropping declined after mechanization of farm work became economical beginning in the late 1930s and early 1940s.
 As a result, many sharecroppers were forced off the farms, and migrated to cities to work in factories, or became migrant workers in the Western United States during World War II.
-By the end of the 1960s, sharecropping had disappeared in the United States.
+With the abolition of Peonage in 1966, sharecropping had started to rapidly disappear in the United States.
+However, all of America wasn't free from it until the emancipation proclamation was ratified in the last state to still be practicing the system.
+According to Michael Moore, it was Mississippi as late as 1995, 130 years after the civil war.